drts01/notes/stackedit/Mentor/Overview.md

 # Community Guidelines

+This document is to foster a common understanding of purpose and expectiation.

 Notes:
- - We believe in positive languge and encourage "do's" over "do not's".
+ - We believe in positive language and encourage "do's" over "do not's".
- - We believe in sharing a common purpose and expectations.
  - This is a living document and is subject to evolve with the community.

 ## Tenets